ray-project/enhancements/reps/2022-04-01-resource-control.md

 ```
 mount | grep '^cgroup' | awk '{print $1}' | uniq
 ```

+NOTE: Cgroup v2 is also not supported in the Ray released images, e.g. `rayproject/ray:latest`.

 And you can try to enable cgroup v2:
 ```